mathigon/boost.js/README.md

-# Boost.js
+# Boost.ts

-Bost.js is a library that makes working with browsers easier: everything from DOM manipulation to web components, event handling, animations, routing, multi-threading and AJAX requests.
+Bost.ts is a library that makes working with browsers easier: everything from DOM manipulation to web components, event handling, animations, routing, multi-threading and AJAX requests.
 It was developed for [Mathigon.org](https://mathigon.org), an award-winning mathematics education